 Nothing’s refined about them and that is a point of pride among Cairn people.
 “I call them scruffy little Toto dogs,” notes a longtime fancier.
 One 1937 book put it this way: “The Cairn is a cave-dog — an innate barbarian, truculent, fearless.”

 2. They’re Named After a Pile of Rocks

-The word cairn refers to a stack of stones, formed either naturally or by human hands, that are used as road markers and memorials.
+The word “cairn” refers to a stack of stones, formed either naturally or by human hands, that is used as road markers and memorials.
 These are prime real estate for mice, rats, and other small vermin, and the dogs were developed to go in and flush them out.

-Ideally they should weigh no more than 13 or 14 pounds.
-This was essential for their original purpose, which was to wriggle into burrows and rocky passages after critters.
+According to the AKC breed standard, females should weigh no more than 13 pounds, while males should weigh no more than 14 pounds.
+Their size was essential for their original purpose, which was to wriggle into burrows and rocky passages after critters.

-They tend to be southpaws, but that’s not the only odd Cairn foot fact.
+They tend to be left-pawed, but that’s not the only odd Cairn foot fact.
 Their front paws are well-padded and larger than their rear ones, traits that gave them an advantage when digging in their pursuit of rodents.
-For the average pet owner today that means that you’d better protect, or give up on, your garden.
+For the average pet owner today, that means that you’d better protect (or give up on) your garden.
 Cairns just gotta dig.